nhsconnect/document-store-prototype/README.md

 ## Testing

 The `test` source set contains unit tests.
 These don't have any dependencies on infra or external services.
-These are run in CI.
-There is also a suite of API tests within the `e2eTest` source set which require LocalStack to simulate AWS.
-Since we are using the open source version of LocalStack, we are unable to run the API tests in CI.
+There is also a suite of API tests within the `integrationTest` source set which run against AWS resources.

 ### E2E Test